Comparison

 Enterprise-Grade Data Isolation

-Every firm's data is cryptographically isolated with row-level security at the database level.
+Every firm's data is isolated with row-level security at the database level.
 No shared tables, no data leaks.
-SOC 2-ready architecture with full audit logging that tracks every action, every user, every timestamp.
+SOC 2 certification is scheduled, and the architecture is built for it — full audit logging tracks every action, every user, every timestamp.

 Feature-by-feature comparison